-1. Education and technology (media 2.
-Human rights and literacy and digital social justice assistance 3.
-Social and humanitarian 4.
-Environment assistance
+1. Education and 3.
+Social and

+technology (media 2.
+Human rights and 5.
+Social and

+teennotogy (meana 2.
+Human rights and humanitarian 4.
+Environment

+literacy and digital social justice

+inclusion) 5 assistance

 The programme, called Ponte en acción, is available in Bogotá, Madrid and Sao Paulo, and will be expanded in successive phases.